diannejardinez/sql-alchemy-challenge/README.md

 # SQLAlchemy - Surfs Up!

-Being treated to a vacation to Honolulu, Hawaii between September 1 to September 7.
-Will be doing some climate analysis on the area.
+Was treated to a vacation to Honolulu, Hawaii between September 1 to September 7 of 2011.
+Will be doing some climate analysis on the area during that past time period.

 **Objectives of the Research Project is to illustrate**
 - SQLAlchemy ORM queries